nrkbeta/youtube_timer/README.md

 # YouTube Tea Timer
-A simple way to setup publishing of videos in the future.
+A simple Django application for publishing videos in the future.

 Used by The Norwegian Broadcasting Corporation to postpone airing of YouTube-videos until they've aired on the regular TV Channels.